 We will not use your personal information for direct marketing nor will we sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.

 We may transfer your data to another country or international organisation for processing.
-For example, our newsletters are processed by MailChimp, which is based in the USA, and donations are processed by PayPal, which operates internationally.
+For example, our newsletters are processed by Mailchimp, which is based in the USA, and donations are processed by Stripe, GoCardless or PayPal, which operate internationally.

 Other countries may not have data protection laws as comprehensive or protective as those of your country of residence.
 However, we shall only transfer your information to organisations that have agreed to process data in compliance with the EU GDPR.